 WWII Memory Tour – Alsace

 Begin with a visit to Struthof-Natzweiler, the only Nazi concentration camp on French soil, where you’ll learn about forced labor, resistance, and human suffering.
 Continue to the Alsace-Moselle Memorial in Schirmeck, which explores the region’s complex history between French and German control.
-Then, visit the Maginot Line fortifications, such as Fort de Schoenenbourg or Fort de Mutzig, to understand France’s pre-war defensive strategy.
+Then, visit the Maginot Line fortifications, such as Fort de Schoenenbourg, to understand France’s pre-war defensive strategy.
 End the day reflecting at Saverne, a key site in the liberation of Alsace, or Mont Sainte-Odile, a place of spiritual significance.
+This immersive experience offers a profound understanding of the human cost of war and the enduring legacy it left on the Alsatian landscape.

 • Private guided experience